 Calculating ET can ensure a golf course is more consistently playable and more efficient with its water use, saving your course money and producing a better golf course for your customers.

-Alan Clark is the Great Lakes region golf manager for Rain Bird Golf.
+(Editor's Note: Alan Clark is the Great Lakes region golf manager for Rain Bird Golf.)